aashiqsworld/aeon-tracer/README.md

 # aashiq's cpu ray tracer

 My CPU ray tracer, written in C++.
 I am writing this to validate my fundamentals in linear algebra and computer graphics from the ground up.
 I will continually update it with new features.
+I am documenting my process [here](/writeup/writeup.md).

 Current features:
-- ray traced spheres :/
+- ray traced spheres

 ### Running the ray tracer